jdlevish/goodReadme/README.md

 ## Contributing

-to submitt to this project please submit a pull request, for larger issues please contact the creator
+to submit to this project please submit a pull request, for larger issues please contact the creator

 ## Additional questions
-contact the creator at jdlevish@gmail.com or jdlevish
+contact the creator at jdlevish@gmail.com or jdlevish on github.com

 ## licensing
-this project is covered under the MIT License for more info view the license.txt
+this project is covered under the MIT License for more info view the [license.txt](license.txt)